kavia-common/news-hub-7978-7987/news_aggregator_frontend/README.md

 ## License

-This project uses NewsAPI.org.
-Review their terms for usage restrictions.
+Please review GNews usage terms and limits.
+This project uses their public endpoints for demonstration purposes.